Integrated-Quantum-Photonics-Group/pleasant/docs/index.rst

 Installation
 ------------

-pleasant is provided as a pip-installable Python package.
+PLEasant is provided as a pip-installable Python package.
 You can clone or download this repository to your local machine and install the package by running